boringContributor/btc-guessr/README.md

 ### EventBridge
 As there is no way to integrate Step Functions in an async workflow with API Gateway and the CDK, I use Event Bridge as a layer between API Gateway and Step Functions.
-There is only one rule, which triggers the execution of the Step Function workflow
+There is only one rule, which triggers the execution of the Step Function workflow and returns the event ID, which is used as the game ID.
 ```json
 {
   "detail-type": ["putEvent"]